Troy Ave

 Roland Collins (born November 23, 1985), better known by his stage name Troy Ave, is an American rapper.
 Hailing from New York City's Crown Heights neighborhood, his moniker is adapted from a street near his childhood home.
-His two studio albums, New York City: The Album (2013) and Major Without a Deal (2015), were both released independently and entered the Billboard Top R&B/Hip-Hop Albums chart; the latter entered the Billboard 200.
+His two studio albums, New York City: The Album (2013) and Major Without a Deal (2015), were both self-released and entered the Billboard Top R&B/Hip-Hop Albums chart; the latter entered the Billboard 200.
 He was named in XXL magazine's 2014 Freshmen Class.

 Career

-Collins began his rap career in 2009.
+Collins began his rap career in early 2006 with his singles "Rep It Wit My Heart" and "BK BK" airing on BET: Uncut and Rap City.

 He announced that his new street album, Dope Boy Troy Vol. 2: NuPac was released in April 2017.

 Feud with Joey Badass

 In June 2015, tensions began brewing between Troy Ave and a fellow Brooklyn-native rapper Joey Badass, when the latter declared himself the "#1 independent hip hop recording artist and a brand in the world" in a series of tweets, to which the former responded in another tweet by pointing out that he has been signed to Cinematic Music Group, whose music is distributed by RED Distribution, a subsidiary of Sony Music Entertainment.
 Joey Badass later refuted reports of a feud between him and Troy Ave in another tweet.

 On July 7, 2015, in an interview with Ebro Darden on Hot 97, Joey Badass had words of praise for Troy Ave, stating: "At some point you gotta [sic] have some level of respect for Troy because, at the end of the day, we're both independent artists who are standing on major platforms next to a whole bunch of major artists and they know who we are."
 In February 2016, he reignited the feud in a single, titled "Ready", where he raps: "60k, first week for the badass / 200k to this day, I know you niggas mad / With that 80-20 split, my nigga do the math / my nigga Kirk just outsold Troy Ave" (in reference to Kirk Knight's debut studio album Late Knight Special and Troy Ave's second studio album Major Without a Deal).
 In response, Troy Ave released a diss track, titled "Badass" the following week, in which he not only insulted Joey Badass, but also targeted fellow Pro Era member Capital Steez, who committed suicide by jumping off a building in December 2012.